Below are some of the questions we are asked most often about sexual health, birth control, relationships and our policies.

 We remind our patients that they should come in with their full social security number.

-You will know if you have an STD if you observe anything “unusual,” such as bumps, scarring, rashes, itching, pain during urination, or unusual discharge.
-However, most STDs are asymptomatic, which means that there are no apparent symptoms.
+You will know if you have an STI if you observe anything “unusual,” such as bumps, scarring, rashes, itching, pain during urination, or unusual discharge.
+However, most STIs are asymptomatic, which means that there are no apparent symptoms.

 What are the types of birth control available?